khmarbaise/maven-test-project-generator/README.md

   * [Result Maven 3.2.5][maven-3.2.5-memory]
   * [Result Maven 3.3.9][maven-3.3.9-memory]

+ The following result is after applying the simple patch from MNG-6030:

+  * [Result Maven 3.4.0-Patch][maven-3.4.0-memory-patch]

  For further analysis it's worth to get heap dumps which can easily created by using the following command: